-- i.
-"Have him bend over and apply the paddle firmly.
-Don't permit any wiggling around or jumping around.
-Don't allow any pre-discipline howling and sniveling.
-Don't let his crying and begging diminish the degree or severity of punishment."; and - j.
+- j.
 "As the head of the household, it is the father's responsibility to see to it that the mode and method and rules of discipline are carried out as agreed upon.
 Never keep secrets from one another.
 Be sure not to gripe at and verbally harass your children.
 Mothers particularly need to guard against this." - 43.
-The Principal Defendants and other Unidentified School Abuse Planners and Unidentified Church Abuse Planners, were at various times during the operation of the School, principals of the School, pastors of the Church, and elders of the Church and developed and carried out the abusive policies of the School and of the Church, end caused other employees, agents and representatives of Mile Two Church Inc. to carry out the said abusive policies. - 44.
+The Principal Defendants and other Unidentified School Abuse Planners and Unidentified Church Abuse Planners, were at various times during the operation of the School, principals of the School, pastors of the Church, and elders of the Church and developed and carried out the abusive policies of the School and of the Church, and/or caused other employees, agents and representatives of Mile Two Church Inc., including all of the Individually Named Defendants, to carry out the said abusive policies. - 44.
 At all material times the School had numerous students, with enrollment varying from time to time and at times exceeding 250 students, ranging from kindergarten to grade 12.